Syntox32/PathEditor/README.md

  - Invalidate loaded paths(displayed as red if it does not exist)
  - Default automatic backup before applying changes

+**Make sure to run using "Run as Administrator" or else the program may not be allowed to edit the path variable**

 ### Automatic backups

 Automatic backups are done of the current environment variable(un-applied changes are not included).